 There’s also a measure/listen switch.
-Measure is a filter for critical listening whereas listening is for just that.
+The measure is a filter for critical listening whereas listening is for just that.
 The only difference is pretty subtle.
 The “Measure” setting provides a bit more detail retrieval and clarity while the “Listen” setting is a bit warmer and more enjoyable overall.

 It’s not to say the other 2 are “cheap” per se, but they don’t feel as sturdy in your hand.

 The Mojo features 2 micro USB slots, Optical out, and Coax.
 It can be paired with anything that allows audio out via these connections.
 Some examples include your gamingconsole, PC/Laptop, Smartphone, tablet, music player, DAP, etc. In this sense, it’s similar to an xDSD since both have optical outs.